NEUDitao/SoftwareDevF19-PreCodeSwap/C/server-for-given-traversal.md

 don't know how to create the edges from the Nodes, we added the ability to add edges in the constructor for SimpleGraph.

-The definition of a ColoredToken vs a Token was ambiguous, and we did not know how to proceed.
+The definition of a labyrinth.ColoredToken vs a Token was ambiguous, and we did not know how to proceed.

 The code lives in ./Other/server-for-given-traversal/src